Student Amaranthia Sepia Gittens-Jones age 17

 When Amaranthia was four her family migrated to Tokyo, Japan as expatriates.
 Her world was colored by Japanese culture, history, language, and pop culture.
 She attended PAL International Preschool, Nishimachi International Kindergarten and was taught by teachers from Japan and the wider international community.
 Amaranthia watched Japanese anime, read manga and played Japanese video games.
 She loved Japanese manga and anime because of the attention to detail in landscapes and backgrounds, character development and the different styles they used to create story lines.
 Her love for Japanese manga and anime grew because it kept her connected to happy memories of Japan and its unique culture.
 Amaranthia decided to become a mangaka (a manga artist) at age eight.
 A major long-term goal of hers is to become a sequential or graphic artist and writer who creates characters for her own manga and anime series.

 In the spring of 2011, Amaranthia found the courage to show her artwork to push back against bullying.
 Creating art helped her to deal with bullying and isolation.
 She became very ill in 2013 because of bullying.
 Her family decided to home school through VLACS (Virtual Learning AcademyCharter School) NH.
-Last August she was diagnosed with adrenal fatigue, which means her cortisol hormone is very low.
-Today, Amaranthia is now on the road to recovery.
-Her days are spent doing academics and designing my manga.
+Since 2014 she’s been visiting an endocrinologist yearly to monitor and test her adrenal glands.
+Between 2014 and 2016 she had multiple local exhibitions for her anti-bullying art show, “I’m Proud of Who I Am”.

 Works in watercolor, ink, color pencil, polymer clay, acrylic, watercolor markers, digital technology, felt, card stock and fabric for arts and crafts.
 Open to experimenting with various media.